 Facebook Insights will show you what posts people “like” the most, your fans’ average age, what time they are on Facebook, gender, and more.

 The data you gather will help you to be more productive with your Facebook marketing strategy.

 Promoting Facebook Posts

-Here is a video that will teach you everything you will need to know about Facebook ads and how to create one.
+Here is a video that will teach you everything you will need to know about Facebook ads and how to create a Facebook ad.

 Before you just throw your money out the window, have your goals written out, a plan developed and learn everything about Facebook ads by watching the video above.

-If you want a particular post to be seen by more people, boosting a post might be a good investment for you.
+If you want a particular post to be seen by more people, boosting a post might be a good investment.

 Many businesses create an urgency to boost sales.

 - The sale ends in…

 They do this because it works.